liberland/laws/drafting/preliminary/InformationTechnologyLaw.md

 § 3
 Information on foreign criminal convictions shall only be retrieved from sources under the control or supervision of the appropriate foreign official authority providing for appropriate safeguards for the rights and freedoms of data subjects.

+### Section 2: Information Systems

+#### Art.
+9: Best Available Practices
+The Government shall use state of the art information technology set up and maintained according to best available practices.
+The Government shall only use infrastructure made by reliable manufacturers and installed and maintained by reputable parties, whether contracted or internal.

+#### Art.
+10: Free and Open Source Software

+§ 1
+1) The Government shall attempt to satisfy its needs for on-premises software with free software wherever possible.
+If that is not possible, it shall choose for an open source option.
+2) Only in exceptional cases when free or open source options are unavailable or clearly too expensive or onerous to obtain, install or maintain, or clearly don't lead to the use of best available practices, shall proprietary software be used.
+Cloud-based proprietary solutions shall be prefered before on-premises proprietary solutions are considered.

+§ 2
+1) The Government shall only enter contracts for proprietary information technology and information system related services in ways that it is able, at will, to change the provider without excessive resource-spending in the horizon of maximally 4 election terms.
+2) If any provisions in a contract bind the government for longer or create in their effect the requirement of excessive spending or transition costs, those shall be natural obligations for the Government.
+The Government shall only be responsible to recompense the provider where the provider can prove a knowing intent to deceive them using this provision at the time of closing the contract.

+#### Art.
+10: Contractors
+The Government shall attempt to resource its information technology Where use of contractors is necessary, it shall select entities owned or at least represented by Liberland citizens where possible.
+Only in cases of a clearly superior offer in price and in quality can an outside contractor be hired.